 Investigate what’s inside many of the ships transiting the canal;

 Discover wildlife that live in or around the canal;

 View films about canal history, wildflowers and wildlife;

 Participate in various free interpretive programs;

-Click here for a list of upcoming programs and events
+Click here for a list of activities, programs, and events

 Or just relax and soak in the waterfront views from the rocking chairs on our front deck

 U.S. Army Corps of Engineers Park Rangers and volunteers staff the Center, and provide information about the canal and its recreational opportunities.
 A small bookstore is also offered.